 Chronic inflammation, on the other hand, doesn’t quit.
 Environmental stressors and unhealthy lifestyle habits are to blame for this type of inflammatory response.
 In such cases, negative stimuli linger and set off an unhealthy cycle of inflammation that goes largely undetected.

 Take pollution as an example.
 When you are exposed to pollution on a daily basis, your skin doesn’t have an opportunity to fully repair and heal itself; as a result, it exists in a constant state of mild inflammation.
-Eminence Organics Product Development Manager Patty Connor describes how this occurs:
+Eminence Organics Product Development Team describes how this occurs:

 “Modern (often urban) living means we are often inundated by stress - whether that’s UV damage, pollution, lack of sleep or poor diet choices.
 Inflammation is our body’s natural defense mechanism to combat the effects of these stressors.
 As we age, our body becomes less efficient at ‘turning off’ the inflammatory response and the body goes into a chronic low-grade inflammatory status that damages tissue.”